General Dentistry

 Dental Cleanings

 Cleanings typically happen during the same appointment as your comprehensive oral health exam.
-After your dentist has performed the exam, a hygienist will perform a gum disease screening – and evaluate the health of the gums and bone.
-From here the appropriate type of cleaning and be diagnosed based on your individual needs.
+After your dentist has performed the exam, a hygienist will perform a gum disease screening and evaluate the health of the gums and bone.
+From here, the appropriate type of cleaning can be diagnosed based on your individual needs.

 After the scaling is complete, each tooth will be polished using a special paste.
-The process will complete each tooth one at a time until all have been treated.
+The oral healthcare specialist will complete each tooth one at a time until all have been treated.

 Other Treatments and Measures to Help Maintain Good Oral Health